gt1/daccord/README.md

 Compilation of daccord
 ----------------------

-daccord needs libmaus2 [https://github.com/gt1/libmaus2] .
-When libmaus2
+daccord needs libmaus2 [https://github.com/gt1/libmaus2] . libmaus2 needs to
-is installed in ${LIBMAUSPREFIX} then daccord can be compiled and installed in ${HOME}/daccord using
+be built with support for the GMP library.
+When libmaus2 is installed in ${LIBMAUSPREFIX} then daccord can be compiled and installed in ${HOME}/daccord using